usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 > *Warning:* this Markdown file will be rewritten under continuous deployment (CD): edit the source in [/tutorial/source/setup/setup_101_src.html](../../../tutorial/source/setup/setup_101_src.html).
 >
-> To create a persistent copy (for example, for purposes of annotation) save this file out elsewhere, and edit the copy.
+> Save this file elsewhere to create a persistent copy (for example, for purposes of annotation).

 # 101: Project setup and installation